Batman1190/marketingautomation/assessments/quiz_2_scenario.md

-# Quiz 2: Scenario
+# Quiz 2: Scenario (kid-friendly)

 Read and respond.

-Scenario: The Art Club wants more students to attend Friday workshops.
-Students can sign up on a form.
+Scenario: The Art Club wants more kids to attend Friday workshops.
+Kids can sign up on a form.
 Create a simple automated journey to welcome sign-ups and remind them before Friday.

 Tasks:
 1) Define the trigger